Former FBI Official Andrew McCabe Won't Face Charges

 Trump has repeatedly criticized McCabe online and in public remarks.
 McCabe has long been the target of Republican leaders who allege political bias within the FBI.

+McCabe's wife ran for the state legislature in Virginia as a Democrat, prompting early attacks that he might be going easy on Hillary Clinton.
+Later, McCabe was fired after investigators concluded he lacked candor about an episode involving the release of information to a reporter.

-He was fired in March, hours before he was set to retire.
+He was relieved of duty in March, hours before he was set to retire.

+McCabe always has maintained he has done nothing wrong and called himself the victim of political vengeance.

-McCabe's lawyers declared on Friday, "At long last, justice has been done in this matter."
+"At long last, justice has been done in this matter," McCabe's lawyers said on Friday.

 "We said at the outset of the criminal investigation, almost two years ago, that if the facts and the law determined the result, no charges would be brought," they said in a statement.
 "We are pleased that Andrew McCabe and his family can go on with their lives without this cloud hanging over them."